Adrian-Jablonski/Java_JFrame_Exercises/BrickBreaker/README.md

 # Brick Breaker Game

-## Description : This is my first Java project using JFrame.
+### Description : This is my first Java project using JFrame.
 I used the following tutorial https://www.youtube.com/watch?v=K9qMm3JbOH0 as a guide to start my project.
-The tutorial set up a basic version of the game to work with the following features;
+## Original Features:
 - Generate the bricks, ball, and paddle for the game
 - Ball collision detection with paddle and brick
 - Play again after winning and restart feature on losing